hsanjuan/ipfsclusterspec/README.md

 The IPFSCluster leader tracks every request to persist a Hash, assigns it to one of the IPFSCluster nodes and watches them.
 In case of unavailability of an IPFSCluster node, the content assigned to it is transferred to one of the other members.
 The IPFS Cluster leader is also in charge of performing rebalancing of the assignments when needed.

-Let's look a bit more in detail to the implementation;
+Let's look a bit more in detail to the implementation:

 ### Raft on IPFS